-My photo-history research is focussed on Nationalist German photographers of the 1930s and 1940s.
-As a direct result of my research since 2010 over 500 vintage German photographs have been added to our university collection through funded purchases and through donations.
-This collection continues to grow.
-Working with donated historical negatives I am printing images that in many cases have not been seen since the 1940s.
+My photo-history research was focussed on nationalist German photographers of the 1930s and 1940s as well as the influence of esoteric currents on select photographic practices.
+As a direct result of this research, since 2010 over 500 vintage German photographs were added to our university collection through funded purchases and through donations.
+Working with donated historical negatives I printed images that in many cases have not been seen since the 1940s and some were never in print at all.
 A monograph Erich Retzlaff: volksfotograf was published to accompany a touring exhibition of some of this work that I curated in conjunction with the German Historical Institute, London (2013/14).
-I am currently curating a new exhibition scheduled for 2019 using our recent German photography acquisitions and additional work from period publications.
-The exhibition will be shown both here in the UK and in Germany.
-There will be an accompanying text in English and German, A Radical Tradition (2019).
-I am also the sole editor of a book Photography in the Third Reich: Art, Physiognomy and Propaganda.
-This will be the first English language survey to focus specifically on creative photography in the Third Reich.
-I continue to contribute to peer-reviewed international conferences and research writing on my research.
+I also curated an exhibition entitled A Radical Tradition, which opened in Manchester in 2019.
+The exhibition was comprised of the School of Art Gallery and Museum's German photography acquisitions and additional work from period publications.

 I have an extensive exhibition record.
-I have participated in group and solo exhibitions for nearly 30 years developing an international profile with associated publications.
-Exhibition experience includes exhibitions in London, Johannesburg, Kansas City, Leeuwarden, Cape Town, Durban, New York, Chicago, Berlin, Baltimore, Cardiff and Pretoria.
-I have also exhibited alongside internationally renowned artists such as Chuck Close and Sally Mann.
+I participated in group and solo exhibitions for over 30 years developing an international profile with associated publications.
+The exhibition experience included exhibitions in London, Johannesburg, Kansas City, Leeuwarden, Cape Town, Durban, New York, Chicago, Berlin, Baltimore, Cardiff, and Pretoria.
+I also exhibited alongside internationally renowned artists such as Chuck Close and Sally Mann.
 My practice as an experimental filmmaker resulted in a commission from the Arts Council of Wales to make a film for the O4W Fourth Wall Film Festival, Cardiff in 2012 (you can view some of my experimental films by following the link to my YouTube channel).
-My work is represented in many private collections as well as institutional collections such as the Victoria and Albert Museum and the Johannesburg Art Gallery.
+My photographic and print work is represented in many private collections as well as institutional collections such as the Victoria and Albert Museum and the Johannesburg Art Gallery.